AlexMangiafico/march_madness_2025/docs/pages/results.md

 ---

-## Predictions for the 2025 Tournament
+## 2025 Predictions

-Enter a team name to look up their win probability docs assets 524:
+Finally!
+Choose two teams and a location for the game to be played!

 <h2>Prediction Lookup</h2>